 3. Leverage

 Leverage allows traders to control a large position with a small initial investment.
-For example, a 30:1 leverage means you can trade £30,000 with just £1,000 of your capital.
+For example, a 30:1 leverage means you can trade £30,000 with just £1,000 of your capital (but this also means a higher movement and possible losses if they can’t be covered)

 - Risk warning: While leverage amplifies potential profits, it also magnifies losses.
 In the UK, leverage is capped at 30:1 for major currency pairs by FCA regulations.